AspectPlayedX/mug/README.md

 Rows already on your machine show a dimmed tick; ones with an update available show the version change instead of a description.

-Installs run one at a time on purpose — parallel package installs fight each other and fail in confusing ways.
+Installs run one at a time on purpose, parallel package installs fight each other and fail in confusing ways.

 ## Customising the list

 The app list lives in `%LOCALAPPDATA%\MUG\catalog.json`, written on first run.
-Edit it and restart — no rebuild needed.
+Edit it and restart, no rebuild needed.
 A `catalog.json` next to the exe takes priority, which is handy for a portable copy.

 If the file has a syntax error, the app keeps working with its built-in list